tadaspetra/agora/call_summary/GUIDE.md

 ## Start Transcription within the Call
 To make a network call from your Flutter application, you can use the `http` package.
-Make sure you are using the same App Id on both the app and on the backend server.
-Then call your API to start the transcribing.
+Make sure you use the same App ID on both the app and the backend server.
+Then, call your API to start the transcribing.

-If everything worked properly you should receive back a Task ID and a Builder Token.
-Save these, because they will be needed to stop the transcription.
+You should receive a Task ID and a Builder Token back if everything works correctly.
+Save these because you will need them to stop the transcription.

 ```dart
 Future<void> startTranscription({required String channelName}) async {